gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 **Not invented here!** This coding style guide was written based on this [Coding Style Generator](http://www.rosvall.ie/cgi-bin/genCodeStd.pl).
 Some ideas were borrowed from the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and the [High Integrity C++ Coding Standard Version 4.0](http://www.codingstandard.com) Guidelines for the use of the C++ language in critical systems.
 {: .notice--primary}

+**Interested in doing a pull-request?
+Go straight to the point!** The application of some of the rules described in this page can be automated with tools such as [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and [clang-tidy](https://clang.llvm.org/extra/clang-tidy/), which can help you to meet the project conventions (automatically changing the code for you!) and integrate well with many other tools such as code editors and building systems.
+If you want to do a pull-request, please apply these tools to your code before doing it.
+[Scroll down <i class="fas fa-arrow-circle-down"></i>]({{ "/coding-style/#final-recommendations" | relative_url }}) to read about how to install and use them.
+{: .notice--success}
 -------

 ## Naming conventions